What Is Prefetching and Why Use It

 What is prefetching?

 There are a variety of ways web developers can help speed up a website.
 They can bring content closer to their visitors, optimize their content through compression, set high expiry times so that assets remain in their browser longer, and more.
 However, what if we were able to implement a way for content to already be almost instantaneously available to a visitor uponrequest - in comes prefetching.

 Prefetching allows a browser to silently fetch the necessary resources needed to display content that a user might access in the near future.
 The browser is able to store these resources in its cache enabling it to deliver the requested data faster.
 Therefore, once a web page has finished loading and the idle time has passed, the browser begins downloading other resources.
 Once a user clicks on a particular link that has already been prefetched, they will see the content instantly.

-There are 3 main types of prefetching that exist.
+There are three main types of prefetching that exist.
 The most popular and widely used method is link prefetching.
-However, DNS prefetching and prerendering are also useful options and each serves their own purpose.
+However, DNS prefetching and prerendering are also useful options and each serves its own purpose.

 Link prefetching, as discussed in the previous section, is a mechanism that allows the browser to fetch resources for content that is assumed the user will request.
 W3C defines it as such:

 The prefetch link relation type is used to identify a resource that might be required by the next navigation, and that the user agent SHOULD fetch, such that the user agent can deliver a faster response once the resource is requested in the future.

 <link> or the HTTP header

 Link, for example:

 As can be seen in the image below,